mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “So you said that you haven’t come out to your family, right?”
 Connor asked as we drove back to Provo.

 “I haven’t,” I answered.
-“I’ve thought a lot about it, but it hasn’t felt right.
-I’ve only come out to my best friend and her boyfriend.
+“I’ve only come out to my best friend and her boyfriend.
 What about you?
 You said you came out to your family, right?”

 “Yeah, I’ve come out to my immediate family.
 I’m still thinking about coming out to my extended family.
 But all my friends that I usually hang out with know.
 I’ve been pretty lucky by how supportive my family and friends have been.”